 What are you having for breakfast this week?
 Our breakfast is butternut squash!
 We are all about getting protein first thing in the morning.
 I am shaking things up a little bit this morning to see if the kids will try something new.

 Last week I decided to use my vegetable peeler and peeled an entire butternut squash.
 The resulting squash ribbons were so fun to experiment with.

 Our mornings are always busy so I thought I could create these "baskets" to bake eggs in.
 The little "baskets" cradle the egg and they make a great grab and go breakfast.
 They are also pretty enough if you have guests over for brunch.

-My original intention was to saute them for a side dish I needed for dinner (and I did, see the recipe below!!), but I had so many extra squash ribbons that I knew I needed another recipe to help use them up.
+My original intention was to saute them for this butternut noodles side dish I needed for dinner (and I did, see the recipe below!!), but I had so many extra squash ribbons that I knew I needed another recipe to help use them up.

 If you love butternut squash as much as we do, you will love these Gluten Free Butternut Squash Caramel Cake Bars or this amazing Gluten Free Maple Ginger Butternut Squash Tart.
 Squash works well in dessert recipes!!
 Nothing like hiding vegetables in dessert.
 Your kids will never know!!

-I sprayed olive oil in each cup of a muffin tin and layered the butternut squash ribbons all around each cup.
+Step 2: Spray olive oil in each cup of a muffin tin.
+Wrap and layer the butternut squash ribbons all around each cup.
 It takes several layers so the egg won't run out while baking.